 Some people like expensive makeup and others prefer cheap makeup.
 I like the best of both, cheap with expensive quality!
 There’s nothing that gives me more satisfaction than buying items for a bargain!
 Especially when it comes to makeup!

 If you can save big and get luxury products for less, then why not?!
 I get it, luxury eyeshadow palettes are luxurious and I do love luxury, but a good dupe is a delightful feeling!

-I’ve gone through way too many eyeshadow palettes to bring you the best eyeshadow palettes in every colour!
+I’ve gone through way too many eyeshadow palettes to bring you the best eyeshadow palettes in every colour and finish!
 Instead of the classic eyeshadow dupes of expensive vs. cheap, I’ve brought you the mid-range too.
 For each coloured palette, you will see the luxury dupe, vs the mid-range dupe, vs the cheap dupe!

 But in all scrutiny, having a rainbow palette ready on the side is like owning 5 separate palettes.
-Simply because, you get all the colours of the rainbow in one palette!
-Rainbow eyeshadows are flexible, especially when they contain a nude or 2.
+Simply because you get all the colours of the rainbow in one palette!
+Rainbow eyeshadows are flexible, especially when they contain a nude or two.